-In planning and performing our audit of the financial statements, we considered Fort Chaffee Redevelopment Authority's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Fort Chaffee Redevelopment Authority's internal control.
+In planning and performing our audit of the financial statements, we considered Fort Chaffee Redevelopment Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Fort Chaffee Redevelopment Authority's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Fort Chaffee Redevelopment Authority's internal control.
-Authority's internal control.